View all newsletters

 Twitter’s stock price was declining in March due to rising interest rates and impending inflation.
 The social media platform’s advertising expenditures decreased, resulting in a decline in the stock price from $63 at its high in November to $33.

 Musk put the transaction “temporarily on hold” after making an offer to purchase Twitter for $54.20 per share, which led him to try to back out.
-The price of Twitter stock dropped back to the previous $33 share price range when Musk filed a countersuit against Twitter, after the company sued him for backing out.
+The price of Twitter stock dropped back to the previous $33 share price range when Musk filed a countersuit against Twitter after the company sued him for backing out.

-Finally, after Musk approved the $44bn deal, Twitter’s prices increased by more than 12% once more, and ever since the social media business accepted the proposal, the share price has been between $50 and $54 ($53.90 to $54.20).
+Finally, after Musk approved the $44bn deal, Twitter’s prices increased by more than 12% once more, and ever since the social media business accepted the proposal, the share price has been between $50 and $54 ($53.70 to $54.20).

 How much of Twitter does Elon Musk own?

-Elon Musk made the decision to take Twitter from being a publicly traded to a privately held company, meaning that it will be exempt from the requirement to disclose financial and performance data publicly.
+Elon Musk made the decision to take Twitter from being publicly traded to a privately held company, meaning that it will be exempt from the requirement to disclose financial and performance data publicly.

 Free of the regulatory and shareholder pressures that come with running a public company, Musk has greater direct authority, and he will be able to directly manage Twitter’s content, policies and money, should he so wish.